jakeNiemiec/react-floorplanner/docs/IDEAS_FOR_NEW_STRUCTURE.md

 ```

-Every group has the following structure:
+A group has the following structure:

 ```
 {id: "String",